 - Reduce the amount of yeast just slightly.

 Japanese Milk Bread (Shokupan) was the challenge recipe for JOC Cooking Challenge June/July 2022.
 Check out the beautiful shokupan created by JOC readers!

 Japanese Milk Bread (Shokupan)

 For 1 Rectangular Shokupan Loaf (1.5 kin (斤) size)

-- 250 g warm water (104ºF or 40ºC; in the summertime when the kitchen is warm/hot, use room temp or cold water; read the Desired Dough Temperature section of the blog post)
+- 250 g warm water (104ºF, 40ºC; in the summertime when the kitchen is warm, use room temp or cold water; read about desired dough temperature in my blog post)

 - 20 g sugar

 - 10 g honey